nodester/nodester/install.md

 The way in how nodester works is pretty straigthforward, so, when a user does a `nodester app restart|start` nodester takes the `node_base_folder` param and it use it to create|mount the sandbox for the app, the `node_base_folder` has the whole environment in which the node-versions are installed and everything that an app needs to work.
 Soon we are going to publish an example of this environment.
 So you can install it easily.

+Also you can take a look at [this](https://help.ubuntu.com/community/BasicChroot)

 ### Multiple versions of node:

 User: `root`